webtor-io/embed-sdk-js/README.md

 Name        | Description
 ------------|-------------
-play        | Starts playback (available only after first play-click in the player) pause       | Pauses playback (available only after first play-click in the player) setPosition | Sets player position in seconds (available only after first play-click in the player) open        | Opens another file in torrent, full file-path should be provided
+play        | Starts playback
+pause       | Pauses playback
+setPosition | Sets player position in seconds (available only after first play-click in the player) open        | Opens another file in torrent, full file-path should be provided